3 Harmful generalizations about pets that can damage connection

-There are so many generalizations that circulate about what animals feel, need, understand and think about…. but just like ‘one size fits all’ rarely fits anyone, these are doing you a disservice.
+There are so many generalizations about what animals feel, need, and understand.
+But just like “one size fits all” rarely fits anyone, reducing pets to broad stereotypes may be doing both you and your animal companion a disservice.

-These kinds of blanket statements disregard your and your animal’s unique experiences and relationships.
-It can also reinforce dangerous stereotypes and discourage your curiosity to get to know who your animal friends truly are, causing you to miss the chance to understand their perspective.
-They can also lead to mistrust between humans and their pets.
+And these kinds of blanket statements disregard your and your animal’s unique experiences and relationship.
+They can also reinforce dangerous stereotypes and make it really hard to get to know who your animal friends truly are.
+Sadly, in my work with animals, I’ve seen how they can also cause pets to mistrust their humans.

-Here are the top three generalizations I believe are harmful and what questions to ask your animal friends instead…
+Here are three main generalizations I believe can be harmful to your connection with your pets, and what questions to ask them instead…

 Questions to ask your pets instead: